Finite Blocklength Analysis of Energy Harvesting Channels: Introduction

 \section{Introduction}

 In the information theoretic analysis of channels, channel capacity is the maximum rate at which a source can transmit messages to the receiver subject to an arbitrarily small probability of error.
 However, channel capacity can be achieved arbitrarily closely by using very large blocklength codes.
 In practice, we are restricted by blocklength and as a result, we would like to study the backoff from capacity as well as the variation in maximal code size as a function of blocklength.
+For a fixed probability of error, the study of achievable rates in the finite blocklength regime is also known as a second order analysis in literature.

 Like channel capacity, a finite blocklength characterization consists of two parts, namely the achievability and the converse bound on the maximal code size (number of messages) $M$.
 Given the probability of error, the achievability part usually deals with the existence of a code using, for instance, random coding arguments or manipulating general achievability bounds and showing that the bound can be achieved.
 The converse, on the other hand is an upper bound on the maximal code size which is to be satisfied by every feasible code.
 This paper focuses on developing both for the energy harvesting channels.